St Pauls Carnival: History

 Under Salandy's leadership, St. Paul's Festival remained a community event while becoming a consciousness-raising platform, reflecting messages of social justice, Black identity and liberation.
 This was reflected in the choice of films, talks and artists, as well as the Festival themes such as 'Survival' (1979), 'Resistance' (1980) and 'Not Guilty' (1981).

 In 1991 the event was renamed St. Paul's Afrikan-Caribbean Carnival, but it retains "an inclusive ethos and still attracts a wide range of Bristolian celebrants."

 The festival ran every year until 2002, when it was cancelled.
 Amirah Cole of the organising committee said: "We've worked hard to get funding for carnival projects and events, but it has been much more difficult to get support for training and extra staff.
 The fact the carnival happens each year is down to the hard work of a few association members who give their time freely throughout the year to plan and fund-raise.
 Carnival has grown so much that this is no longer sustainable."

 In 2006 the carnival was not held as the organising committee took a year out to re-structure and develop plans for a festival in 2007 that would be part of the commemorations of the 200th anniversary of the Abolition of the Slave Trade Act 1807.
-Carnival returned in 2007, improving its diversity and popularity, with a reported 70,000 people attending in 2008.
+Carnival returned in 2007, improving its diversity and popularity, with a reported 70,000 persons attending in 2008.

 The organisation was a registered charity from 2010 to 2018, namely St. Pauls Afrikan Caribbean Carnival Limited.
 Its charitable objectives were 'to advance the education of the public in the appreciation and practice of Afrikan and Caribbean Arts and Culture'.

-The carnival was not held in 2015, 2016 or 2017 after the main funders – Bristol City Council and Arts Council England – lost confidence in the organisers.
+The carnival was not held in 2015, 2016, or 2017 after the main funders – Bristol City Council and Arts Council England – lost confidence in the organisers.
 The company and charity were de-registered in 2018 owing to lack of activity.

 A community interest company, St. Pauls Carnival (Bristol) C.I.C., was established in 2017.
 The carnival took place again in 2018 with funding from Arts Council England, and support from Bristol City Council and Avon and Somerset Police.